pynbody/tangos/README.md

 [![Build Status](https://travis-ci.com/N-BodyShop/halo_database.svg?token=Kwgna3AKWpdHTHRrmaYX&branch=master)](https://travis-ci.com/N-BodyShop/halo_database)

-This repository contains the complete code for _tangos_, which ingests runs and calculates various properties of the halos (including profiles, images etc) then exposes them through a python interface and webserver.
+This repository contains the complete code for _tangos_, a system for building and querying databases summarising the results of cosmological simulations. _Tangos_:

+ - is written for python 2.7 and 3.5 or later;
+ - can be customised to work with multiple python modules such as pynbody or yt to process raw simulation data;
+ - uses sqlalchemy to store the resulting data and therefore can connect to many different flavours of database;
+ - provides a web interface to the data;
+ - allows users to construct efficient, science-focussed queries from python without typing a line of SQL.

 Before you start
 ----------------
-**The database is experimental technology.
-Please offer Andrew and Michael coauthorship on papers where you find it useful, in recognition of the very substantial development effort.
-The plan is to ultimately make it open source and citable, but until then we'd appreciate your support.**
+**This is a beta version of tangos**.
+When _tangos_ is released there will be an accompanying paper.
+_Tangos_ is GPL-licenced but good scientific practice requires you to acknowledge its use.
+Until the paper is available please use the following acknowledgement or equivalent:

+> This work made use of the _tangos_ analysis stack (Pontzen et al in prep); see www.github.com/pynbody/tangos.

 Installation
 ------------

-To install _tangos_, first clone the repository, then use the standard setuptools `install` command:
+To install _tangos_ first clone the repository, then use the standard setuptools `install` command:

 ```
-git clone git@github.com:N-BodyShop/halo_database.git
+git clone git@github.com:pynbody/tangos.git
-cd halo_database
+cd tangos
 python setup.py install
 ```

+Alternatively if you intend to

 This should check for and install the _minimum_ prerequisites, but doesn't install _pynbody_.
 That's because _tangos_ is written to be agnostic about how the underlying simulation snapshots are read so in principle you could use e.g. _yt_.